n8acl/ospotalog/README.md

 ## Starting the Program

-First you will need to navigate to the database create script.
+First you will need to navigate to the database create script omn the first run of the software.
 If you do not do this first, the application will error out till the database is created.
+Once this process has been run the first time, there is no need to run it again unless you are moving the program or something.

 your-web-address/create.php